slevithan/regex/README.md

   # Partials are directly embedded, so they use free spacing
   ${Regex.partial`\d + | [a - z]`}

-  # Interpolated regexes use their own flags so they preserve their whitespace
+  # Interpolated regexes use their own flags, so they preserve their whitespace
   ${/^Hakuna matata$/m}
 `;
 ```